President of Harvard University

 The president of Harvard University is the chief administrator of Harvard University and the ex officio president of the Harvard Corporation.
 Each is appointed by and is responsible to the other members of that body, who delegate to the president the day-to-day running of the university.

+Harvard's current president is Alan Garber, who took office on January 2, 2024, following the resignation of Claudine Gay.
+In August 2024, the Harvard Corporation announced he would be in the position until mid-2027.

+Role

-Harvard is a famously decentralized university, noted for the "every tub on its own bottom" independence of its various constituent faculties.
-They set their own academic standards and manage their own budgets.
-The president, however, plays an important part in university-wide planning and strategy.
-Each names a faculty's dean (and, since the foundation of the office in 1994, the university's provost), and grants tenure to recommended professors; however, the president is expected to make such decisions after extensive consultation with faculty members.
+The president plays an important part in university-wide planning and strategy.
+Each names a faculty's dean (and, since the foundation of the office in 1994, the university's provost), and grants tenure to recommended professors.
+However, the president is expected to make such decisions after extensive consultation with faculty members.